deadbaed

 Start by installing

-apk add libqrencode
+apk add libqrencode-tools

 And run